Lunarbits222/Lunarbits222/README.md

 Lunarbits is built on the Bitcoin Ordinals Runes Protocol.

-#### What is a bitcoin ordinal and what is the Runes Protocol?
+#### What is a bitcoin ordinal, and what is the Runes Protocol?

-Bitcoin ordinals are a very popular NFT inscription system and the Runes Protocol built on Bitcoin Ordinals tokenizes and creates the utility token for use in the project  ecosystem.
+Bitcoin ordinals are a very popular NFT inscription system,m and the Runes Protocol built on Bitcoin Ordinals tokenizes and creates the utility token for use in the project  ecosystem.
-### Are there audits of the actual Lunarbits Mine.
+### Are there audits of the actual Lunarbits Mine?
-Lunarbis does not hold any sofwate involved in the process of its mint of the Lunarbits Bitcoin Runes nor he custody of any of he lunarbits in third party wallets.
-The transaction was completed an a launch pad facilitated by the trusted third party. interested parties may inspect luminex reporting. documentations and audits on its website.
+Lunarbis does not hold any software involved in the process of its mint of the Lunarbits Bitcoin Runes nor he custody of any of the Lunarbits in third-party wallets.
+The transaction was completed on a launch pad facilitated by the trusted third party.
+Interested parties may inspect Luminex reporting. documentations and audits on its website.

-#### Are $Lunarbits really also a measurement of actual analog space on the moon which landed in the Lunaprise time capsule and space mission in 2024?
+#### Are $Lunarbits really also a measurement of actual analog space on the moon, which landed in the Lunaprise time capsule and space mission in 2024?

 Yes, that is true, the Lunaprise mission launched on SpaceX Falcon9 (IM-1 Mission)  managed and curated by Space Blue sent Lunarbits digital artifacts inked to QR codes which take up measurable space in the lunar payload now sitting in the Lunaprise museum on the Moon.

 The Odysseus lander became the first US spacecraft to land on the Moon since 1972.

-The disks (18 layers of them contained in the Lunaprise) were inscribed with QR Codes which are linked as twins to the Lunarbits NFT images on Earth now inscribed as Bicoin Ordinal $Lunarbits tokens.
+The disks (18 layers of them contained in the Lunaprise) were inscribed with QR Codes, which are linked as twins to the Lunarbits NFT images on Earth now inscribed as Bicoin Ordinal $Lunarbits tokens.

-The total amount of Lunarbits authorized is currently 222.222 Million tokens.
+The total amount of Lunarbits authorized is currently 222.222 million tokens.
 Every Lunarbit  has a twin of itself in the space on the Moon linked to the QR codes in the time capsule, making this the first out-of-this-world super rare tokenized bitcoin runes offered to earthlings!

 #### Where can $Lunarbits be redeemed?